🇨🇦

 Common

-Honey · used as a standard sweetener in health-café culture across BC and Ontario
+Honey · positioned as a wellness ingredient in health-café culture across BC and Ontario

-A menu described as plant-based, wholefood, or natural in Canada does not reliably exclude honey or bee pollen.
-In Vancouver, Victoria, and Toronto's health-café circuits, honey is positioned as a wellness ingredient rather than an animal product — appearing in smoothie bowls, granola, raw energy balls, and dressings without flagging.
+A menu described as plant-based, wholefood, or natural in Canada does not reliably exclude honey or bee pollen, because in Vancouver, Victoria, and Toronto's health-café circuits, honey is categorised as a wellness ingredient rather than an animal product.
+It appears in smoothie bowls, granola, raw energy balls, and dressings without flagging.
 Bee pollen arrives as a superfood garnish on açaí bowls.
-Always ask specifically: "Does this contain honey or bee pollen?"
+Always ask specifically about both honey and bee pollen when ordering from any health-focused menu.

 Full North America hidden ingredient guide →